 - Available in black

-- Popular for food industry (items are stored away from heat and sunlight with shelf life of less than one year)
+- Popular for the food industry (items are stored away from heat and sunlight with a shelf life of less than one year)

 Laser: Toner, sheeted, or continuous fan-fold